Wolfyxon/TurretSiege/README.md

 # Turret Siege

+> [!IMPORTANT]
+> This game is in early stages of development.
+Most described features may not work yet.

 Open source rougelike game where you are a turret surrounded by enemies.
 Longer you survive, the better you score.

 Made with [Love2D](https://love2d.org/) and [LovePotion](https://lovebrew.org/) in Lua.